TheHarpagon/Discord-Application-Tutorial/README.md

 &NewLine;
 ## Platforms

 Make sure you sign up for the following platforms before proceeding.
-There are no installations needed for this project.
+Since this project will be completely in the cloud, there are no installations necessary for this project.
 - [Discord](https://discord.com)
 - [Replit](https://replit.com)
 - [UptimeRobot](https://uptimerobot.com)

 &NewLine;
 ## Getting Started (Discord)

-This is the platform where your application will operate.
+This is the platform where your bot will operate

 ### Creating a Server
 This is where you will create the platform for your bot to function on